ctruong0615/LOL25GOLD/README.md

 We chose to do a one-sided hypothesis test because it is expected that the team that got the firstdragon is ahead in the game, and therefore has more gold.
 Because we are doing a one-sided test, we are using Mean difference as our test statistic.

 After performing our hypothesis test, we obtain a p-value of 0.0, which means we reject the null hypothesis in favor of the alternative hypothesis.
-We conclude that team gold at 10 minutes when teams win first drake is **not** the same as a team's gold when they lose first dragon, which can suggest that knowing how to play around the early dragon spawns can drastically favor the odds of winning for a team seeing how they can earn more gold and become stronger than their opponents.
+We conclude that team gold at 10 minutes when teams win first drake is **not** the same as a team's gold when they lose first dragon, which can suggest that knowing how to play around the early dragon spawns can help teams earn more gold and become stronger than their opponents; however, this may simply be a correlation.
+We will better answer this question in parts 6 and 7, where we design predictive models based on drakes and gold.

 ## Framing a Prediction Problem